What is Object Storage? Read our review of the top 5 players in 2025

 Google Cloud Storage

-Google Cloud Storage is among the top three contenders in the object storage space.
+Google Cloud Storage is one of the top three contenders in the object storage market.
 It provides scalable and durable storage options, with multiple storage classes to suit various use cases.

 Google Cloud Storage also offers advanced features such as automatic data encryption and lifecycle management, making it a secure and efficient option for businesses.

-At the time of writing (Oct 2023), Google is offering $300 of free credits so you can test their platform with zero risk to your pocket.
+At the time of writing (April 2025), Google is offering $300 in free credits so that you can test their platform with zero risk to your pocket.

-Google has kept up a long tradition of offering plenty of options to Developers, and their S3 object storage doesn’t disappoint.
-They are offering four flavours so you can enjoy the benefits of object storage no matter your budget.
+Google has maintained a long tradition of offering developers plenty of options, and their S3 object storage doesn’t disappoint.
+They offer four flavours so that you can enjoy the benefits of object storage, no matter your budget.

 Standard storage